daniilidis-group/grasp_multicam/content/data/_index.md

   is converted to depth using factory-provided vs calibrated intrinsic parameters.

-TODO: what libroyal versions were used, what ROS driver, what were the filtering settings, what was exact hardware revision of the monstar?
+TODO: what ROS driver, what were the filtering settings

 ### Calibration file